Doctor0Evil/HorrorPlace-Constellation-Contracts/README.md

 ## Who Should Use This

-- Engine authors integrating Horror.Place‑style contracts into Unity, Unreal, Godot, or custom engines.
+- Engine authors integrating Horror.Place-style contracts into Unity, Unreal, Godot, or custom engines.
-- AI‑chat tool builders who need structured output schemas and validation hooks for deterministic file generation.
+- AI-chat tool builders who need structured output schemas and validation hooks for deterministic file generation.
-- CI integrators adding pre‑commit guards, schema validation, and registry linting to multi‑repo workflows.
+- CI integrators adding pre-commit guards, schema validation, and registry linting to multi-repo workflows.
+- Maintainers of vault/data repos who need a shared governance and wiring layer.

 ---